-This way you can compare results and determine which sort of messaging or imagery resonates best with your audience.
+It's best practice to run at least two different ads in the same campaign at a time.
+That way, you can compare results and determine which sort of messaging or imagery resonates best with your audience.
 You can run nearly identical ads with just one difference between them for a precise test on one ad element.
 Or you can run completely different ads with unique messages, images, and CTAs.
-I usually prefer the latter because big changes yield big differences in performance and can jump you ahead in the testing process.
-That said, I tend to use smaller audience sizes, so making big changes is the only way to get meaningful test results without waiting several months.
-With large audiences comes a larger data set, allowing you to reach statistical significance with smaller changes and grants the luxury of testing one element at a time.

 The main metric ad tests affect is CTR, with conversion rate as a secondary metric unless you’re testing lead ads where the conversion happens right on the ad itself.
 To test conversion rate directly for the other ad formats takes a landing page test.
 To do this, you run identical ads with different destination URLs, and then compare the conversion rates knowing the only difference in the user experience was the page on which they arrived to the site.

 Audience tests help you hone in on the most responsive portions of your target and are especially useful if you’re casting a wide net to start.
 The main tactic here is to create identical campaigns with different targets.
 You can of course do this with any aspect of the audience and multiple at once if you’d like.
-For example, one campaign could target accountants on the East Coast, and the other could target lawyers in the Southwest.
-By testing the same messaging on different subsets of your target audience, you will begin to learn which locations, age groups, positions, education levels, companies, etc. are most responsive to your brand.
+By testing the same messaging on different subsets of your target audience, you'll learn which locations, age groups, positions, education levels, companies, are most responsive to your brand.
 From there you can trim off the less valuable portions of the audience and focus on what works.

 Alternatively, you may discover that different subsets of the audience are equally responsive, but to different messaging.
 The accountants might like to be spoken to differently than the lawyers.
 Or the users in more populated areas may be interested in different products or promotions than those in more rural areas.
 In this case, you don’t need to cut them out, but make new campaigns catering specifically to their needs.
 If your audience is too small to do this kind of testing, a test in and of itself can be enabling Audience Expansion.
 This option allows LinkedIn to go beyond your targets and add users to your audience who it believes are similar to your targets.
 And the LinkedIn Audience Network can place your ads on LinkedIn partner sites.
 Remember to mark the dates you enable and disable these so you can compare results with and without the features.